AirDroid Business

 Final Remarks

 That brings us to the end of this article.
-Hopefully, you are in a better position to understand why your AirDrop declined and how to fix it.
-Just implement the aforementioned tips one by one until your AirDrop is smooth sailing.
+Hopefully, you can better understand why your AirDrop declined and how to fix it.
+Implement the tips mentioned above until your AirDrop is smooth sailing.

 But if AirDrop is still not working or you want a better alternative to AirDrop, then get AirDroid Personal.